Ahmed-Khaled24/lightbyte-task/README.md

 ## Basic API Documentation:

+**Note:** All endpoints that require a username to pass successfully are handled by authenticate dummy middleware that will always populate the req.user object with constant username called `veryTrustedUser`.

 ### Create an event:

-**Constraints:** A user is allowed to create at most 5 events per day.
+**Constraint:** A user is allowed to create at most 5 events per day.

 -   **URL:** `/events`
 -   **Method:** `POST`